andre-nguyen/Kiko-plus/about.md

 ### Submitted

 * M. S. Ramanagopal, **A. P.-V. Nguyen** and J. Le Ny, [A Motion Planning Strategy for the Active Vision-Based Mapping of Ground-Level Structures](https://arxiv.org/abs/1602.06667).
+IEEE Transactions on Automation Science and Engineering.
 Submitted, February 2016.
+Accepted August 2017.

 ### Journal